Change Country

 Share This

 The changes that occurred under the 2017 Tax Cuts and Jobs Act (TCJA) continue to impact businesses in multiple ways, and while some of these are favorable, others are not.
 More recently, the Coronavirus Aid, Relief, and Economic Security (CARES) Act further adjusted some of these rules.
-Businesses considering a transaction, such as a merger or acquisition, should be sure to discuss the following:
+Businesses considering a transaction, such as a merger or acquisition, should be sure to consider the following.

 Interest Expense Limitations